marcel-goldschen-ohm/python-project-template/README.md

 # Project files
 - `src/`: Contains all package directories.
 - `tests/`: Contains all test modules.
-- `pyproject.toml`: Defines the project's configuration, dependencies, etc.
+- `pyproject.toml`: Defines project configurations and dependencies.
 - `.pypirc`: Used by flit for deployment to PyPI. *In my opinion this should be done away with and flit should provide its own option to publish to testpypi or some URL.*